 Although you want to be careful not to eat more than you need for a healthy pregnancy, make sure not to restrict your diet during pregnancy either.
 If you don't get the calories you need, your baby might not get the right amounts of protein, vitamins, and minerals.
 Low-calorie diets can break down a pregnant woman's stored fat.
 This can cause your body to make substances called ketones.
 Ketones can be found in the mother's blood and urine and are a sign of starvation.
 Constant production of ketones can result in a child with mental deficiencies.

 A pregnant woman needs more of many important vitamins, minerals, and nutrients than she did before pregnancy.
 Making healthy food choices every day will help you give your baby what he or she needs to develop.
-ChooseMyPlate for pregnant and breastfeeding women can show you what to eat as well as how much you need to eat from each food group based on your height, weight, and activity level.
+ChooseMyPlate.gov for Moms/Moms-to-Be can show you what to eat as well as how much you need to eat from each food group based on your height, weight, and activity level.

 Talk to your doctor if you have special diet needs for these reasons: